 While online customer reviews throw a shadow of doubt on the customer service, we're not sure we'd put a whole lot of faith in them, as only a handful of customers have left reviews in the past year.
-In terms of their product offering, Defaqto has rated them top notch, with 5 stars on many business insurance products are top notch for features.
+In terms of their product offering, we think many of their business insurance products are top notch for features.

 UK businesses have so many ways to buy business insurance these days—from comparison sites to brokers to direct insurers—you might be wondering if buying direct from Aviva is the best and cheapest option for you.
 Here are a few perks of buying your business insurance directly from Aviva: